farzadrastegar/setup-hadoop/README.md

    6.1.
 Configure all nodes.

    6.1.1.
-Change "$1", "$2", and "read" commands in pre1-ambari-setup.sh and name it pre1-noquestions-ambari-setup.sh.
+Indicate hadoop partitions and hadoop username by editing line #20 and #21 respectively in pre1-noquestions-ambari-setup.sh.
+Hadoop partitions are shown in a string separated through the pipe character.
+For example, two partitions 'grid' and 'hadoop' will be shown as "grid|hadoop".

    6.1.2.
 Run configurations on all nodes.